Attempted Kidnapping & Abduction

-If you or a loved one is arrested in the Columbus area on an abduction charge, such as kidnapping, you’re in for a tough fight.
+Fighting abduction and kidnapping can be very difficult.
 It just makes sense to hire the best defense attorney you can, because the penalties are severe.

-Ohio law details four different kinds of abduction charges, the most serious being the crime of “Kidnapping”.
-These charges include the crimes of “Kidnapping,” “Abduction,” “Unlawful Restraint,” and “Criminal Child Enticement.”
+Ohio law details four different kinds of abduction charges, the most serious being kidnapping.
+These charges include abduction, unlawful restraint, and criminal child enticement.

-The first type, prohibits removal or restraint of liberty of another, by force, threat, or deception, that is done for a number of listed purposes — including ransom, the commission of a another felony, or to terrorize or cause serious bodily harm, to list a few.
+The first type of kidnapping prohibits removal or restraint of liberty of another by force, threat, or deception.
+Purposes of kidnapping include ransom, the commission of a another felony, or to terrorize or cause serious bodily harm.

 The second type of kidnapping does not require that the removal or restraint be done for any of the specified purposes required in the previous subsection, if it is done in a way that creates a risk of serious physical harm to the person.